 The envelope method is an effective and easy way to stick to your prepared budget strictly.
 Put the money in an envelope and keep it aside and only open the envelope when you need it.
 There is no time like the present; try tracking your money today.
 Eventually, look back at old bank statements at least 4-6 months to date and then identify where your money is going.

-When you can locate where your money is going you can start to find ways to cut back on purchases and beginning to save money.
-Ashley Feinstein, founder of Knowing Your Worth said, “I recommend that every client keep a money journal for at least a couple of weeks to get conscious about where their money is going.”
+When you can locate where your money is going, you can start finding ways to cut back on purchases and save money.
+Ashley Feinstein, the founder of Knowing Your Worth, said, “I recommend that every client keep a money journal for at least a couple of weeks to get conscious about where their money is going.”

 Sometimes, the reasons that people spend too much money cannot be easily determined and some reasons are just too obvious.
-The best thing to do is to stop and ask yourself some questions: Do I really need this?
+The best thing to do is to stop asking yourself some questions: Do I really need this?
 What do I need it for?

 While spending money may bring you happiness, it’s important to budget your finances so you can have some savings for the future.
 While there are plenty of ways to spend your money, it doesn’t necessarily mean you should.
 Only spend money when it’s necessary, not because others are doing so.

 It’s never bad to look at your spending habits and patterns because those will tell you where and if you are going over what you can afford.
 Remember any financial mistakes, even small, when left unchecked and corrected, can damage your life and future.
 Look for the things you spend too much money on and eliminate them.
 Always stick to a budget and never renege on it, stop spending once you go above your budget.